Merzasphor/MWSE/docs/source/lua/type/tes3mobileObject/boundSize.rst

 boundSize
 ====================================================================================================

 `tes3vector3`_.
+Read-only.
 A vector that shows the size of the bounding box in each direction.

 .. _`tes3vector3`: ../../../lua/type/tes3vector3.html